-The pest control industry can be a complicated industry in which to get started in.
-Usually a second career for most, it can be difficult to discover what is needed to get started and become a professional pest controller.
+The pest control industry is a fascinating industry.
+Often entered as a second career for many, it can sometimes be difficult to discover what is needed to get started and become a professional pest controller.
 Luckily, BPCA is here to help.

 Pest control technicians identify, control and eliminate pests or vermin.

 This will involve:

 If you are going to work for another company then in most cases training and formal qualifications will be provided through your employer.
-However If you're looking to start out on your own, and will be involved in the application of pesticides, you will need to be able to demonstrate that they are adequately trained and competent in order to buy professional grade products and equipment.
+However If you're looking to start out on your own, and will be involved in the application of pesticides, you will need to be able to demonstrate that you and your employees are adequately trained and competent in order to buy and use professional grade products and equipment.

 As well being an accredited exam and training centre for the RSPH/BPCA Level 2 Award in Pest Management, BPCA also runs a variety of other training courses to help you get started in the industry, these include: